lhao03/lhao03.github.io/content/blog/industry/first-dev-exp.md

 My father says that he loves remote work, but I don't think I can say the same 😅 (maybe it's because I haven't experienced the commute before).
 And being a first-time developer and intern, I wished I had done some things differently.
 With that being said, some not so great things I experienced include:

 - sitting for long hours
-- having the sorest and dryest eyes ever
+- having the sorest and driest eyes ever
 - forgetting to eat meals
 - headaches
 - feeling alone